irishask/Fake-and-real-news_NLP/README.md

-This project was developed by Cecilia Moskovitch & Irena Shtelman Kravitz.

 The objective of this project is to build a classifier that can predict whether a piece of news is fake based on its content.
 In our project we used spaCy library for NLP analysis, and different Bag Of Words and Deep Learning NLP models.